(An 11 Minute Read)

 The enemy would love to bring us into fear, guilt, and shame.
 He’ll want us to feel accused and condemned and to fall under a heavy burden of performance.
 If he can, he’ll even try to make us hate ourselves and make us feel unloved or unacceptable, thereby being able to separate us from the love of God and others.

-God, on the other hand, would also like to join us during such times, not in heaviness and oppression but in joy and gladness and a revived hope for greater things in our lives.
+God, on the other hand, would also like to join us during such times, not in heaviness and oppression but in everlasting joy and gladness and a revived hope for greater things in our lives.
 The marvelous truth of the matter is that when we receive correction and God changes our heart in an area, we are another step closer to freedom than we were before.
 Our joy in the Lord is something to look forward to!

 So they read in the book in the law of God distinctly, and gave the sense, and caused them to understand the reading.
 And Nehemiah, which is the Tirshatha, and Ezra the priest the scribe, and the Levites that taught the people, said unto all the people, This day is holy unto the LORD your God; mourn not, nor weep.
 For all the people wept, when they heard the words of the law.
 Then he said unto them, Go your way, eat the fat, and drink the sweet, and send portions unto them for whom nothing is prepared: for this day is holy unto our Lord: neither be ye sorry; for the joy of the LORD is your strength.
 Nehemiah 8:8-10 KJV

 The end of verse 10 is the key here: “the joy of the LORD is your strength.”
 God knows that heaviness and oppression, fear, guilt, and shame are not going to bring us any closer to freedom because they are fruits of the enemy’s kingdom.
 In religion, we are taught that they are good and useful tools in order to keep us in line and under control, but that is a misrepresentation of Father God’s heart towards us.